-Author, mother, feminist, food columnist, food writer, and sporadic but enthusiastic food blogger; world traveller limited only by funds, time, and a large hairy dog; mad keen cook and eater; chocolate aficionado, owl watcher, and serious outdoor activity enthusiast, I live in historic Kingston, situated on the on the beautiful northern shore of Lake Ontario.
+I call myself a food writer.
+And also a mother, author, feminist, food columnist; a sporadic but enthusiastic food blogger; a world traveller limited only by funds, time, and a large hairy dog; a mad keen cook and eater; a chocolate aficionado, owl watcher, and serious outdoor activity enthusiast.
+I live in historic Kingston, on the beautiful north shore of Lake Ontario.

 I was born on an overseas business trip.

 I favour tasty, simple, healthy cooking with a focus on fresh, local, seasonal, and organic ingredients where possible.
 I’m consciously trying to avoid industrially produced and factory farmed food as well as the use of plastic in my kitchen.
-I don’t believe in spending all day in the kitchen.
 I like short, sweet recipes for delicious, simple, healthy, real food – with occasional lapses into chocolate lunacy and the odd cocktail.

 Please follow me to see what’s new in my kitchen – I’d love the pleasure of your company.